christopher-besch/homepage/src/articles/maki_01/maki_01.md

 <AutoPlayVideo src={smooth_translation} />

 As you can see, Maki currently shows the 199th frame.
-Now I'm applying another smooth translation downward from frame `5` to `50`.
+But now I'm applying another downward translation from frame `5` to `50`.
 This downward shift lies in the past, so we expect the cube to be in a lower position in the present.
 And that's exactly what we see:
 The moment the shift is being applied, Maki performs a chrono sync (which I'll describe in more detail later on) and the cube changes it's position.